 Hip arthroscopy, or arthroscopic hip surgery, is beneficial to many patients since it is an outpatient procedure and much less invasive than traditional hip surgery.
-Patients who undergo the procedure benefit from smaller incisions, an accelerated course of rehab, and an early return to sports activities.
+Patients who undergo the procedure benefit from smaller incisions, an accelerated course of rehab, and a faster return to athletic activities.

-The Beverly Hills orthopedic surgeons at La Peer’s Hip Surgery Center of Excellence are at the top of their field.
+The Los Angeles orthopedic surgeons at La Peer’s Hip Surgery Center of Excellence are at the top of their field.
 Patients who opt to visit our world-renowned facilities receive an unparalleled quality of service and care.
-We formulate individualized treatment plans for patients with all different types of hip conditions, all of which incorporate the very latest innovations in arthroscopic hip procedures.
+We formulate individualized treatment plans for patients with all different types of hip conditions, all of which incorporate the very latest innovations in minimally invasive hip surgery.

 Hip arthroscopy is a procedure involving small incisions around the patient’s hip area.
-A camera is inserted into the interior of the joint, and video is transmitted to a monitor that can be viewed in the operating room.
-As a result, arthroscopic surgery can also be used to diagnose injuries.
+A camera is then inserted into the interior of the joint, and video is transmitted to a monitor that can be viewed in the operating room.
+As a result, the procedure can also be used to diagnose injuries.

 Hip-related problems that can be treated with arthroscopic surgery include, but are not limited, to the following:

-During the procedure, the leg must be put into traction.
-Essentially, the hip has to be pulled away from the socket far enough so that the surgeon can view the entire joint, insert instruments, and perform the necessary treatments.
+During the procedure, the leg must be put into gentle traction.
+Essentially, the femoral head has to be pulled away from the socket just far enough so that the surgeon can view the entire joint, insert instruments, and perform the necessary treatments.
 Once traction is applied, a small incision is made into the hip through which the arthroscope can be inserted.
-The surgeon then identifies any damage in the hip.
+The surgeon then identifies any damage in the joint.

 From this point forward, a range of arthroscopic hip procedures can be performed:

-After hip arthroscopy, patient recoveries will vary.
+After hip arthroscopy, each patient’s recovery will vary.
 Your surgeon will develop a rehabilitation plan based on your specific case.
 On average, patients are usually discharged from the recovery room within one to two hours.
 Someone else will need to drive them home.
-Patients could require the aid of crutches or even a walker for a period of up to two months following surgery.
+Patients could require the aid of crutches or even a walker for a period of up to two months following hip joint surgery.

 Q: Will I need a physical examination before having arthroscopic hip surgery?